Aarya Babbar: Film

+Television

 Personal life

 Aarya Babbar is the son of actor turned politician Raj Babbar and theatre personality Nadira Babbar.
-He has one elder sister, the actress Juhi Babbar, whose husband is the famous actor Anup Soni.
-Aarya also has a half-brother, the actor Prateik Babbar, who is the son of Raj Babbar by his second wife Smita Patil.
+He has one elder sister, the actress Juhi Babbar, whose husband is the actor Anup Soni.
+Aarya also has a half-brother, Prateik Babbar, who is the son of Raj Babbar by his second wife Smita Patil.
 Through his mother Nadira Babbar (born Nadira Zaheer), Aarya is the grandson of the communist activist Sajjad Zaheer and the first cousin of Pankhuri Zaheer.
 On 22 Feb 2016, Aarya married his girlfriend Jasmine Puri in a traditional Sikh wedding ceremony.
-Jasmine is reported to be employed at a major film/TV production house.
+Jasmine is reported to be employed at a major film production house.